 Diagnostics and treatment

 A crucial component of the diagnosis and therapeutic planning for neurologic disease involves imaging of the nervous system.
-At Pieper Veterinary, our board-certified neurologists can offer advanced diagnostics such as magnetic resonance imaging with our own, in-house, high field MRI unit.
+At Pieper Veterinary, our board-certified veterinary neurology specialists can offer advanced diagnostics such as magnetic resonance imaging with our own in-house, high-field MRI unit.
 Other diagnostic aids include in-house CT, digital radiography (X-rays), myelography, cerebrospinal (CSF) analysis, and nerve and muscle biopsy.
 These cutting-edge resources are used in conjunction with a thorough neurologic examination to diagnose conditions of the nervous system and ensure your pet is receiving the best care possible.